User Tools

 In cases where research groups have already purchased compute nodes, we offer them the opportunity to convert their ownership into credits for shares.
 We estimate that a compute node typically lasts for at least 6 years under normal conditions, and this conversion option ensures that the value of their existing investment is not lost.

-Research groups can buy “private” nodes to add in our clusters, which means their research group has a private partition with a higher priority to use those specific nodes (less waiting time) and they can run their jobs for a longer time (7 days instead of 4 for public compute nodes).
+Research groups can buy “private” nodes to add to our clusters, which means that their research group has a private partition with a higher priority to use these specific nodes (less waiting time) and they can run their jobs for a longer time (7 days instead of 4 for public compute nodes).

 Rules:

-• There is a three-year warranty on the compute node.
-If there is a failure after the warranty period, 100% of the repair costs will be the responsibility of the research group.
-If the node is out of order, you have the option to have it repaired.
-In order to get a quote, we need to send the compute node to the vendor and the initial cost they will charge to do a quick diagnostic and make a quote is a maximum of 420 CHF, even if the node can't be repaired (worst case).
+• There is a three year warranty on the compute node.
+If the node fails after the warranty period, the research group will be responsible for 100% of the repair costs.
+If the node fails, you have the option to have it repaired.
+In order to get a quote, we'll need to send the compute node to the vendor, and the initial cost they'll charge to do a quick diagnostic and make a quote is a maximum of 420 CHF, even if the node can't be repaired (worst case).

 • 2 x 64 Core AMD EPYC 7742 2.25GHz Processor